RouninMedia/ashiva-changelog/README.md

   - Added `oEmbedProviderList` to `Ashiva SiteManifest`

 ### Jan 2022
-  - Spent all month working on the JS-to-JSON (2021) and JSON-to-JS (2021) conversion scripts (started in Dec 2021, substantially completed in Feb 2022)
+  - Spent all month working on the JS-to-JSON (2021) and JSON-to-JS (2021) conversion scripts (started in Dec 2021, substantially completed by Feb 2022)

 ### Feb 2022
   - Integrated the JSON-to-JS (2021) DaNIS³H conversion into *Ashiva*, alongside the legacy JSON-to-JS (2019) DaNIS³H conversion